Marconiusiii/OhCraps/README.md

 Typing 'p' and hitting Enter in the Place Your Bets prompt will take you through the Place Bet flow, asking you for a bet on each of the place numbers (4, 5, 6, 8, 9, 10).
 Enter a 0 if you want to keep the bet clear, otherwise enter your bet to Place the number.
 Typing Enter will bypass the current Place Number and leave the bet alone and move you to the next number.
 Once you enter a bet or pass the Place 10, you'll be brought back to the Place Bets prompt.

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

+Additionally, at the "Change your bet?" prompt, you can type "p" to perform a full press, "hp" for a half-press, or "u" to press up one unit.
+A Full Press doubles the bet you currently have on the box number, a half-press presses up exactly half of what you have currently bet, and going up a unit will press your bet up $5 on the 4, 5, 9, and 10, and up $6 on the 6 or 8.

 Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically buy those bets, and the 5% commission is factored into what you win if they hit.
 For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
 The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.